Department of Evolutionary Anthropology, Faculty of Life Sciences, University of Vienna

 2005-2014 Scientific research (Rating and morphometric studies) at EFS Unternehmensberatung GmbH, Vienna, Austria

-Young Investigator Award 2013 Faculty of Life Sciences, University of Vienna, Austria
+Young Investigator Award 2013 and 2018 Faculty of Life Sciences, University of Vienna, Austria

 TOP 5 of the Special Award within the INiTS Award 2013 (Innovation into Business), INiTS Universitaeres Gruenderservice Wien GmbH